 by Myles Chadwick and Marianne Lynch

 Most of us spend about 8-12 hours a day, 5 days a week with our co-workers.
 That’s 16,640-24,960 hours a year!
 And when you think about it that way, it only makes sense to us that when it is time to hire a new employee, you would hire for culture fit before skills and experience.
-By hiring for culture you are more likely to find employees that are engaged in the work, stay at your organization longer, and make the workplace more fun for everyone.
+By hiring for a culture you are more likely to find employees that are engaged in the work, stay at your organization longer, and make the workplace more fun for everyone.
 Not only that, but most skills can be taught on the job (though not all, especially for highly specialized or high-level positions) and if the person you hire is already a great culture fit in the first place, the learning curve might not take as long as you expect.

 We know that finding the right person to fill a position AND fit in with your organization’s culture can feel like a one-in-a-million chance, and over the years Emancipet has developed a few systems that help us identify culture fits in the sea of candidates at every step of the hiring process.
 For example, we interview everyone twice: once for skills and experience, and once for culture fit.
-When we perform our culture fit interviews, the tone is conversational and specific questions are asked that help the interview team learn more about the candidates’ values, beliefs, and behaviors.
+When we perform our culture fit interviews, the tone is conversational and specific questions are asked that help the interview team learns more about the candidates’ values, beliefs, and behaviors.

 These are our Top 10 Interview Questions for Culture Fit: